pauldambra/pauldambra.github.io/_posts/2015-02-20-reactotype-3.md

 };
 ```

-but the general idea holds since it should mean that the postal publish/subscribe code is less prone to tyoing errors.
+but the general idea holds since it should mean that the postal publish/subscribe code is less prone to typing errors.

 ```JS
 postal.subscribe({